Yoaz/NFT-Lottery-API/README.md

 You may also see any lint errors in the console.

+A quicker option is to simply run

+### `make run`

+which will build the production file and right after run it.
+(production file will be created in ./bin/main)

 ## Learn More

 You can learn more in regards, find me at: [https://yoaz.info](https://yoaz.info).